Privacy Notice - Crown Prosecution Service (CPS), incorporating the Revenue and Customs Prosecution Office (RCPO)

 To ensure we keep your information reliable and up to date, in return, we ask you, where applicable, to:

 - tell us as soon as possible if there are any changes to the information we hold about you, such as a new address, telephone number, email address and name change.

 Retention of your personal data

-The CPS Retention Schedule is published on the CPS website.
-This document clearly sets out the length of time we will hold material within Magistrates’ and Crown Court cases.
-This retention schedule is abided by unless the CPS is subject to a legal requirement to keep the data for longer, for the purposes of a Statutory Inquiry, for example.
+The CPS Retention and Disposal Policy is published on the CPS website.
+This document sets out the length of time we will hold material within criminal cases.
+The CPS will adhere to this retention and disposal policy unless a legal obligation - for example a Statutory Inquiry - requires us to keep the data for longer.

 How to find out what information we hold about you